english-blog/english-blog.github.io/_posts/2013-09-04-my-experience-with-dhyanalinga.md

 > "Just sitting silently for a few minutes within the sphere of Dhyanalinga is enough to make even those unaware of meditation experience a state of deep meditativeness." - Sadhguru

 I occupied one of the enclosures and started to meditate.
 I expected some sort of energy to flow through me or a sudden relaxation or calmness in the body and mind, as it happened to many others.
 But nothing happened.
-I actually slept.
+I slept.
 I woke up when I heard the sound of people walking out for the next batch.
 That was a big disappointment for me.
 I came to Dhyanalinga with an open mind to experience it.
 The above statement by Sadhguru is not true in all cases.
 But, I heard from my close friend that he felt the energy (he never lies for anything in life).
 So, I can conclude that the above statement may be true for a few people (maybe religious?).
 The objective failed, but the experiment was a success.
 I enjoyed the trip to Dhyanalinga.

 ### Why should You visit Dhyanalinga?